uetchy/gst/README.md

 ## Run as Docker container

-You can take a glance at what `gst` do by running Docker container, before installing the actual binary.
+You can take a glance at what `gst` do before installing the actual binary, by running the containerized Docker image.

 ```bash
 alias gst="docker run --rm -v \$(ghq root):/ghq -it uetchy/gst"